yduf/yduf.github.io/_posts/2025-05-08-nfs-onedrive.md

 >  OneDrive-style experience ?

 ## Seafile 🚧

+Seafile exchange block with client, but they are not materialize as native filesystem on server side (and are opaque to the OS).

 - have a seafile server
 	- pro is free for 3 users and can use a PostgresDB
 - add SeaDrive - a fuse filesystem